 August 22, 2016 (BENTIU) - Governor of Northern Liech state, Joseph Nguen Monytuil, has created 11 new counties from the former counties of Koch, Rubkotna, Guit and Mayom, respectively.

-- Unity State caretaker governor Joseph Monytuil (Photo: Larco Lomayat)
+- Northern Liech state governor Joseph Monytuil (Photo: Larco Lomayat)

 The decree came into effect on 21 August, according to Lam Tunguar Kueinguong, the state minister of information, youth, culture and sports.